 A Taste of the Connecticut River Valley (Essex, CT)

-and minimalist style which began with the original settlers of New England, and which remains to this day, quintessential New England style.
+Our designs are inspired by the understated minimalist style which began with the original settlers of New England, and which remains to this day, Quintessential New England Style.

-As an adult, our founder spent decades living and working in corporate offices in cities such as NYC, DC, and LA, which gave her a strong sense of what an upscale casual blazer should be - and for certain - it needed to be truly versatile to conveniently move seamlessly between professional and personal life.
+As an adult, our founder spent decades living and working in corporate offices in cities such as NYC, DC, and LA, which gave her a strong sense of what an upscale casual blazer should be - and for certain - it needed to be truly versatile to move seamlessly between professional and personal life.
 It needed to be chic, tailored, comfortable and functional.
 This design goal culminated in our motto: Professional Plus Chic.
-"Professional" meaning appropriate for the office; "Chic" for looking good at social gatherings, and "Plus" is a play on being plus size inclusive.
+"Professional" meaning appropriate for the office; "Chic" for looking stylish at social gatherings, and "Plus" is a play on being plus size inclusive.